Leiden and 's-Gravenhage

 - Evert Jansz Ossenbrugh (also Osnabrugge) b. ~1645.

 He came from 's-Hertogenbosch.
 He and his descendants were also Protestants.
-Further research needs to be carried out on his descendants beyond on what we have so far.
+His daughter Jannetje marries a van Graas; descendant of the Middachten family, going back to Charlemagne (Karel de Grote).
+Further research needs to be carried out on Evert Jansz descendants beyond on what we have so far.

 Most of the information on the Leiden and den Haag (van) O-s comes from 3 sources, which we have woven together: